StephenLovell/wp-ms/README.md

 base
 ```

 And it will install a base install of WP.
-By default it just spin things up and install the Advanced Custom Fields plugin that I use with everything.
+By default it just spins things up and installs the Advanced Custom Fields plugin that I use with everything.
 You can reference the wp-cli

 http://wp-cli.org/